Windslash123/Windslash123/README.md

 - 👋 Hi, I’m @Windslash123
-- 👀 I’m interested in computer science and reading
+- 👀 I’m interested in computer science and crocheting
-- 🌱 I’m currently learning C++ and training for USACO
+- 🌱 My main languages are C++ and Python